 At the time of independence there was 1 major project, 43 medium and 2272 minor projects and the irrigation potential was only 4 lac ha.
 Hence after independence the state irrigation department was formed in 1949 with the objective of increasing the production of the food and fodder and to establish a suitable irrigation system to control the losses due to drought and flood.
 With this objective many projects were taken up by the department to increase the irrigation potential.

-Rajasthan accounts for 10.41% geographical area of the country and 2/3rd part is desert.
+Rajasthan accounts for 10.41% geographical area of the country ,5.5 % of total population and 2/3rd part is desert.
 State is divided into 16 basins, out of which only two basins (Chambal & Mahi) are having sufficient rainfall and yield.

 There are 33 districts in Rajasthan as shown above.